Code of Silence (1985 film): Production

 Dennis Farina was an actual Chicago police officer during the making of this film, moonlighting before becoming a full-time actor when cast in the leading role of Michael Mann's 1986 television series Crime Story.
 Farina knew Davis' father Nate "so I felt very comfortable with Andy", he later said.
 "There was that Chicago connection where I knew he wasn't gonna lead me astray.
 He treated me so kindly because he knew I was a novice and kind of watched after me.
 And Chuck Norris was just a delight to work with, a hell of a nice guy.
 That film was a nice break for me."

-"When you talk about actors, Dustin Hoffman and Laurence Olivier are actors", said Norris.
-"They can do anything.
-Then you have your personalities, Burt Reynolds, Sylvester Stallone, Charles Bronson, Clint Eastwood, and me.
-When they deviate too much from what audiences expect, they don't do very well, do they?"

 Director Andrew Davis said, "Chuck was easy to work with and very supportive," he recalls.
 "I think he's proud of the movie, and it was a big hit.
 It also put me into the world of being an action director, which I guess I'm considered even though I've also done other kinds of movies."

 Filming took place on-location in locations around Chicago.
 Andrew Davis, a Chicago native, insisted on keeping as much of the production inside the city as possible.
-Locations included Uptown, the Lincoln Park Zoo, Graceland Cemetery, the Chicago Cultural Center, the Wells Street Bridge, and Chicago Union Station.

 Reception

 Box office

 The film was released by Orion Pictures in early May 1985.
 It debuted at number 1 with an opening weekend total of $5,512,461.

-According to Film Comment the film earned $8,9 million by the end of the year.
+According to Film Comment the film earned $8.9 million by the end of the year.

-The film went on to gross a total of $20,345,361, making it the second most successful Chuck Norris vehicle at the time behind Missing in Action (1984).
+The film went on to gross a total of $20,345,361, making it the second most successful Chuck Norris vehicle at the time, behind Missing in Action (1984).